YellPika/constraint-rules/README.md

   myDerivRule = ...
   ```

   Any type variables appearing in `C` must also appear in at least one of `C₁, ..., Cₙ`.
-Whenever the set of constraints `C₁, ..., Cₙ` appear as given constraints, the constraint `C` is added to set of given constraints.
+Whenever the constraints `C₁, ..., Cₙ` appear as given constraints, the constraint `C` is added to set of given constraints.

 * _Simplification_ rules add new equalities to the set of given constraints.
 They are declared as